The theme this time is a furniture design solution targeting Gen Z.

 When you're busy, it can also warn others not to disturb you, marking boundaries in a humorous way.

-This product line uses the core brand value "your pace your space," and passes this message to Gen Z.
+This product line uses the core brand value "Your Pace, Your Space," and passes this message to Gen Z.

 So let's move to the marketing part.
 I've set three goals: Market Growth, Brand Awareness, and User Engagement.